Skip to content

 Keep tabs on the sun with the best daylight trackers for iPhone

 The idea of an app solely for tracking daylight might seem strange.
 After all, you can explore sunrise and sunset times in Apple’s Weather.
-But there are benefits to a dedicated app.
+But there are benefits to a dedicated app – especially at a time of year when clocks are changing in many countries around the world.

-In having faster access to granular daylight information, including for dates far into the future, that means you can more easily plan.
-Whether you need to be mindful of daylight times for wellbeing, safety or photography, these four apps are a boon.
+Faster access to granular daylight information, including for dates far into the future, helps you more easily plan.
+Whether you need to be mindful of daylight times for wellbeing, safety, or photography, these apps are a boon.

 Solstice (free)